-Whisk the egg whites in a seperate bowl until softly peaking in a separate bowl.
+- Whisk the egg whites in a separate bowl until softly peaking in a separate bowl.
 Add the remaining honey and continue whisking until peaking again and well blended.
 Slowly fold the egg whites into the cake mixture.